Ensono/amido.github.io/docs/workloads/azure/frontend/SSR/api_definition_ssr.md

 Key things to note:

 - `import api from "constants/apis/menu";`
-- multiple APIs from constants can be instatiated
+- multiple APIs from constants can be instantiated
 - e.g. `import menuApi from "constants/apis/menu";`
     `import categoryApi from "constants/apis/menu";`